fr3e1/arch-autoinstaller/README.md

+# CURRENTLY UNMAINTAINED, WILL MAKE A NEW SIMILAR PROJECT SOMEDAY

 # Arch Linux Autoinstaller

 A simple and automated script to install Arch Linux with minimal user input.
 This autoinstaller streamlines the installation process while maintaining flexibility for customization.